yannicvlegel/node-p1-reader/README.md

 Changelog
 =========
+1.5.1
+- Small fix for bug that broke the emulator since last version

 1.5.0
 - Serial port auto discovery function now also tries different configurations to allow to automatically connect to any DSMR 4+ Smart Meter
 - Allow forcing both a specific port and configuration (baudrate, parity, databits and stopbits) - Note that the "port" parameter is replaced, which is not backwards compatible